2011 Article, updated November 2017

 An Incorporated Societies Act society may be liquidated under s 25 if the society suspends operations for a year, its membership falls below 15, it is unable to pay its debts, it carries on any operation by which any member makes any pecuniary gain, or if the High Court considers it just and equitable that the society should be placed in liquidation.
 An application may be made to the High Court by a member or creditor of the society, or by the Registrar (s 26).

-In the case of an entity registered under the Charitable Trusts Act, an application may be made to the High Court for winding up on the ground is that it is “just and equitable.”
+In the case of an entity registered under the Charitable Trusts Act, an application may be made to the High Court for winding up on the ground is that this would be “just and equitable.”
 Application may be made by the Attorney-General, the board or society, a member, a creditor, the Registrar, or any other person who is authorised to do so under s 25(2)(f).
 The High Court also has inherent jurisdiction, if it is just in the circumstances, to wind up an unincorporated society either on failure of its substratum or on application of some of its members.
 In addition, in specified circumstances, section 240B and Schedule 11 of the Companies Act 1993 (replacing sections 17A – 17E, Judicature Act 1908) enable the liquidation of an “association” defined as including “a body corporate (other than a company, and overseas company, or a body corporate that may be put into liquidation under or in accordance with the Act under which it is incorporated or registered.”

 Receivership and compromises with creditors

 There is no provision for the appointment of receivers of a society or charitable trust under the Incorporated Societies or Charitable Trusts Acts, but the High Court may exercise its inherent power to appoint a receiver where there is no other practical alternative (see Te Runanganui o Ngati Kahungunu Inc v Scott 1 NZLR 250).